实验9: 期中复习

 to try out the problems and struggle for a while before looking at the solutions!

-Note: You do not need to run python ok --submit
+Note: You do not need to run python ok --submit to receive

 credit for this assignment.